Mattehub/hoi/docs/theory.rst

 It provides already many results in simulated complex systems or in different studies within the field of neuroscience :cite:`rosas2020reconciling, luppi2020synergistic, luppi2020synergistic`.
-These functions allow to compute redundancy and synergy using the approximation of
+In this decomposition, it is necessary to approximate the redundancy between two variables and in HOI to do so we used the MMI :cite:`barrett2015exploration`.
-Minimum Mutual Information (MMI) :cite:`barrett2015exploration`, in which the redundancy, :class:`hoi.metrics.RedundancyphiID`, between a couple of variables :math:`(X, Y)` is defined as:
+The redundancy can be computed with the function, :class:`hoi.metrics.RedundancyphiID`, between a couple of variables :math:`(X, Y)`, usign the MMI, is defined as:

 .. math::